Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 Enterprise Resource Planning of Supply Chain (ERP) refers to the integration of cross-business processes in an organization using a single software solution.
 In the context of supply chain management, ERP refers to how companies can efficiently use their resources such as materials, labor and financial resources to optimize the supply chain.

-With ERP systems, companies can use real-time data to make decisions and react quickly to changes in demand or other external factors.
+With ERP systems, companies can use real-time data to make decisions and respond quickly to changes in demand or other external factors.
 By integrating ERP into SCM, companies can streamline their business processes, reduce costs and improve their competitiveness.

 Warehouse Management Systems (WMS) are software solutions designed specifically for the efficient management of warehouses and distribution centers.
 They offer a range of functions, including inventory management, placement of goods, picking, packing, shipping and inventory management.